-- ALCO is responsible for providing strategic oversight to the Bank's Asset and Liability Management.
-The Committee provides direct guidance and instruction to business units with regard to asset and liability growth and composition targets as well as steering the Bank's balance sheet through the approval of FTP methodologies and liquidity premia.
-ALCO may also take direct balance sheet action, for instance raising long-term debt or capital. - The Bank's Board has delegated authority to ALCO to maintain and develop the Bank's Liquidity Risk management framework including policy oversight, setting limits and monitoring performance against risk appetite.
-In addition to setting limits for regulatory liquidity ratios, including Basel III ratios the Liquidity Coverage Ratio ("LCR") and the Net Stable Funding Ratio ("NSFR") the Bank has set a number of internal liquidity metrics which include the monitoring of large depositors under normal and stressed conditions. - The Treasury Group function is the primary risk-owner responsible for the detailed day-to-day management of the Bank's liquidity position and adherence to internal and regulatory ratio requirements. - Risk Management, as secondary risk-owner, provide independent oversight of all significant liquidity risks and support the Treasury Function with liquidity risk analysis, risk measurement and reporting, and the development and performance of liquidity stress-testing. - The Treasury Group function owns and Risk Management review and recommend the Bank's Liquidity policy, Funding Strategy and Contingency Funding Plan ("CFP"). - The Financial Control Department is responsible for the regulatory reporting of liquidity returns to SAMA and, alongside Risk Management, responsible for internal liquidity reporting for ALCO purposes. - The Financial Control Department is the custodian of the FTP model and is responsible for ensuring that the methodologies agreed by ALCO are reflected in reporting. - Business Units support Liquidity Risk management by providing information to the Treasury function of any anticipated / expected material cash-flows from customers. - The money market desk within Treasury is responsible for managing liquidity across all currencies.
+- The Bank's Asset and Liability Committee ("ALCO") is responsible for providing strategic oversight in respect to asset and liability management.
+The Committee provides direct guidance and instruction to Business Units with regard to asset and liability growth and composition targets as well as steering the Bank's balance sheet through the approval of FTP methodologies and liquidity premia.
+ALCO may also take direct balance sheet action, for instance raising long-term debt or capital. - The Bank's Board has delegated authority to ALCO to maintain and develop the Bank's Liquidity Risk Management Framework including policy oversight, setting limits and monitoring performance against risk appetite.
+In addition to setting limits for regulatory liquidity ratios, including Basel III ratios the Liquidity Coverage Ratio ("LCR") and the Net Stable Funding Ratio ("NSFR"), and intraday liquidity reporting the Bank has set a number of internal liquidity metrics which include the monitoring of large depositors under normal and stressed conditions. - The Treasury Group function is the primary risk-owner responsible for the detailed day-to-day management of the Bank's liquidity position and adherence to internal and regulatory ratio requirements. - Risk Management, as secondary risk-owner, provide independent oversight of all significant liquidity risks and support the Treasury Function with liquidity risk analysis, risk measurement and reporting, and the development and performance of liquidity stress-testing. - The Treasury Group function owns and Risk Management review and recommend the Bank's Liquidity policy, Funding Strategy and Contingency Funding Plan ("CFP"). - The Financial Control Department is responsible for the regulatory reporting of liquidity returns to SAMA and, alongside Risk Management, are responsible for internal liquidity reporting for ALCO purposes. - The Financial Control Department is the custodian of the FTP model and is responsible for ensuring that the methodologies agreed by ALCO are reflected in reporting. - Business Units support Liquidity Risk management by providing information to the Treasury function of any anticipated / expected material cash-flows from customers. - The money market desk within Treasury is responsible for managing liquidity across all currencies.
 In order to facilitate this, the GM Treasury together with Head of Financial Institutions Group, are responsible to ensure that appropriate nostro facilities, with overdrafts if appropriate, and foreign exchange lines are in place with a range of local and international banks.